-Latching Solenoids: A Green Solution
+Latching Solenoids: A Green Solution for Your Application

 In applications where the load is acting to extend the plunger away from the fixed pole, latching solenoids can maintain the extended or retracted position without consuming continuous power.
 In applications where there is no load to act on the plunger, a spring can be used to hold the plunger in the extended position.
-In either case, a pulse of current is applied to generate magnetic flux to add to the permanent magnet and move the plunger to the fixed pole piece.
-When the current is removed, the plunger is held in the “latched” position by the permanent magnet.
-Conversely, applying a reverse polarity pulse will cancel the flux of the permanent magnet allowing the load or spring to release the plunger and move to the extended position.
+In either case, a pulse of current is applied to generate magnetic flux to augment the permanent magnet and move the plunger to the fixed pole piece.
+When the current is removed, the plunger is held in the latched position by the permanent magnet.
+Conversely, applying a reverse polarity pulse will cancel the flux of the permanent magnet, allowing the load or spring to release the plunger and move to the extended position.

-Latching the RM latch is accomplished by providing a short pulse of electrical current of either polarity to pull-in and latch the plunger to the fixed pole piece.
-Unlatching the actuator is accomplished by applying a pulse of lower current in the opposite polarity of what was used to latch the actuator.
+Latching the RM solenoid is accomplished by providing a short pulse of electrical current of either polarity to pull in and latch the plunger to the fixed pole piece.
+Unlatching the actuator is accomplished by applying a pulse of lower current of opposite polarity.
 Unlike the PM latching actuators which can be manually latched, RM latching actuators cannot be reset after de-latching without applying a pulse of electrical current.

 The response time to move the plunger is the same for both solenoids.
-However, as the conventional solenoid is required to maintain the current (consume power) for the full on cycle, the “latching” solenoid moves with a “pulse” of current and is turned off (consuming no power) for the duration of the on cycle.
+However, the conventional solenoid consumes power during the full duration of the ON cycle.
+The latching solenoid requires only a pulse of current to change state and consumes no power to maintain the ON cycle.
 Conventional solenoids are restricted to generating forces up to a 100% duty cycle and may be subject to heat dissipation problems.
-The “latching” solenoid can be turned off during most of the on cycle allowing the use of a higher current pulse which produces faster speed operation and generates higher pull force without the excessive power consumption or heat generation of a conventional solenoid.
-In addition, the possibility of applying a higher current to generate more force may allow for a smaller actuator to be used in an application and offer the potential benefit of overall cost reduction.
+The latching solenoid can be turned off during most of the ON cycle, allowing the use of a higher current pulse.
+This produces faster operation and generates higher pull force without the excessive power consumption or heat generation of a conventional solenoid.
+In addition, the possibility of applying a higher current to generate more force may allow for a smaller actuator, potentially reducing the cost.

 If you are looking for ways to “green” your application, contact our Technical Team to discuss your current or future project needs.
 TLX Technologies has successfully helped customers improve efficiency, reduce product size and lower power consumption for their applications.